 The Enemy Hormone: Testosterone and Gender Terrorism

-The twentieth century began with the first attempt to market a patch for testosterone for cis-females.
+The 21st century began with the first attempt to market a patch for testosterone for cis-females.
 In 2004, after several years of clinical tests, the US Food and Drug Administration refused Procter and Gamble authorization to market Intrinsa, the first patch, which administers three hundred micrograms of testosterone a day to cis-females as a remedy for “hypoactive sexual desire disorder” (HSDD), or lack of sexual desire.
 The product was intended, according to Procter and Gamble, for “women who have had their ovaries removed,” but the company was hoping to indirectly reach a much larger public: all the consumers of the Pill who were suffering from lowered testosterone levels. (…) It was the opinion of this committee that “despite the promising results of this substance in improving the sex lives of patients, its use does not seem to be justified.”

 — Paul B. Preciado, Testo Junkie